Just purchased a property in the Bundaberg Region? Find out more about what happens now.

 If you have just built a new home and are ready to move in, call us on 1300 883 699 to request a bin collection service at least two business days before moving in.
 We will confirm if you are in a serviced area and provide advice on other waste services if you are in a rural area that is not serviced.

-Visit our Residential bin collection page to find information about the waste collection services we offer, how to order new bins plus a link to a Bin day finder and Recycling calendar page, which will let you know which day your weekly green lidded bin (general waste) collection service and fortnightly yellow lid bin is collected.
+Visit our residential bin collection page to find information about the waste collection services we offer, how to order new bins as well as our Bin day finder and Recycling collection calendar, which will let you know which day your weekly green lidded bin (general waste) collection service and fortnightly yellow lid bin (recycling) is collected.
 This page also provides information for tenants.

 Registering dogs, plus rules about keeping other pets and animals